Pezz89/PySoundConcat/src/sppysound/docs/descriptor_defs.rst

 Peak Amplitude
 ~~~~~~~~~~~~~~
-Peak amplitude measures the highest peak in the absoulte signal. it is
+Peak amplitude measures the highest peak in the absolute signal.
+It is
 calculated as:

 .. math::